staceymoana/SpaceExplorer-AOOP/README.md

 The 'factory' I created is conceptualized in outer space, with a rocket item and asteroid items (maximum of 5) for the user to add.
 These items interact with eachother - an asteroid destorys a rocket.
-These two items also interact with the 'static' items in outer space - a blackhole and a floating shield (only for the rocket).
-The blackhole teleports the rocket to another location on the GUI (it has special armour :smirk:), but destroys the weak asteroids.
-The shield protects the rocket against asteroids and blackholes.
+These two items also interact with the 'static' items in outer space - a black hole and a floating shield (only for the rocket).
+The black hole teleports the rocket to another location on the GUI (it has special armour :smirk:), but destroys the weak asteroids.
+The shield protects the rocket against asteroids and black holes.

 Rules: